agerwitz/ultimate-guide-to-bosh/README.md

 > bosh ssh worker/194ac3c7-0a07-4681-ade9-afbf0e47a1a9
 ```

-If you don't know the long UUID for an instance, and you just want to SSH into any instance in the instance group then use a numbered index such as `/0` or `/1`.
+If you don't know the long UUID for an instance and you just want to SSH into any instance in the instance group, then use a numbered index such as `/0` or `/1`.

 ```
 > bosh ssh worker/0
 ```

-If your deployment only has a single instance then you can omit the label altogether:
+If your deployment only has a single instance, then you can omit the label altogether:

 ```
 > bosh ssh
 ```

-If you attempt this latter command but your deployment has more than one instance you will get a red error message similar to:
+If you attempt this latter command but your deployment has more than one instance, you will get a red error message similar to:

 ```
 Running SSH:
   Interactive SSH only works for a single host at a time
 ```

-After successfully running a `bosh ssh` command you will be presented with a shell prompt like:
+After successfully running a `bosh ssh` command, you will be presented with a shell prompt like:

 ```
 worker/194ac3c7-0a07-4681-ade9-afbf0e47a1a9:~$